bibidha/Foundation/README.md

 GLOBAL KNOWLEDGE FOUNDATION (FOUNDATION)

 The foundation is dedicated to fostering and enhancing inclusive and unhindered education in all areas of interest of the human kind.
-It has a sister organization named BIBIDHA INSTITUTE (BIBIDHA INSTITUTE for BUSINESS INSIGHTS through DATA HEURISTIC ANALYSIS)which provides FREE education in classroom and laboratory settiNG.
+It has a sister organization named BIBIDHA INSTITUTE (BIBIDHA INSTITUTE for BUSINESS INSIGHTS through DATA HEURISTIC ANALYSIS) which provides FREE education in classroom and laboratory setting.

 Currently these classroom/ lab sessions are available in Mumbai, India region only.Please write to bibidha@bibidha.com for further clarifications and scheduling the classes.